When I learned about the Obama plan to begin citizenship drives across the nation a few weeks ago, I had mixed feelings.

 I believed the Democrats stood for civil rights and social justice.

-Then I became an activist.
+Then I became a civic and political activist.

-A Long History Of Democratic Party Manipulation
+A Long Political History Of

 By my late teens, I had been trained as a door-to-door precinct and get-out-the-vote coordinator for the Democratic Party in local and state elections.
 At 19, I was selected to run the precinct operations for a entire campaign district in a presidential election.